damballa/parkour/doc/intro.md

 for configuring Hadoop `Job` objects, handling such tasks as setting input & output paths, serialization formats, etc.  Parkour codifies these as _configuration steps_, or _csteps_: functions which accept a `Job` object as their single argument and modify that `Job` to apply some configuration.
+The crucial difference is that csteps are themselves first-class values, allowing dynamic assembly of job configurations from the composition of opaque configuration elements.

 In practice, Parkour configuration steps are implemented via a protocol (`parkour.cstep/ConfigStep`) and associated public application function